VysotskiVadim/VysotskiVadim.blog/_drafts/slow-unit-tests-part-1-objects-mocking.markdown

 Let's use those numbers as a baseline.
 I will try adding different test doubles and libraries to see what can slow tests down.

-The first letter in tests names make the execution order predictable.
+The first letter in test names makes the execution order predictable.
-All tests classes are marked with `@FixMethodOrder(MethodSorters.NAME_ASCENDING)`, so JUnit runs tests in alphabetical order.
+All test classes in examples are marked with `@FixMethodOrder(MethodSorters.NAME_ASCENDING)`, so JUnit runs tests in alphabetical order.

 ## Regular objects